-I watched spring come in and leave from Mr. Shelby's window.
-I took great trouble to leave no trace of having been there It was a secret place for me and once caught there by him or anyone else, it would be mine no longer.
+I watched spring come in and leave from Mr. Shelby's mindow.
+I took great trouble to leave no trace of having been there.
+It was a secret place for me and once caught there by him or anyone else, it would be mine no longer.
 From his window I could see the girl who lived in the next street come and bury her money under our porch for safekeeping.
-I could see Mr. Dunion sprinkle his flower graden with the marure that he collected every morning in the same e place at the same time where the milk man's horse dropped it.
-His garden, hidden from the public by an ugly grey fence, was on view to mo up in that room.
-It looked like and Easter Egg Basket.
+I could see Mr. Dunion sprinkle his flower garden with the manure that he collected every morning in the same place at the same time where the milk man's horse dropped it.
+His garden, hidden from the public by an ugly grey fence, was on view to me up in that room.
+It looked like an Easter Basket.
 So neat and green the grass, so varied the colors and shapes of his flowers.
 I could see the red house that belonged to the witch and wonder what was beyond the long stretch of railroad track in the distance.
+(I)

-I could watch P.J. and Warren tessing a cat high in the air over and over again.
+I could watch P. J. and Warren tossing a cat high in the air over and over again.
 From there I could smell the rain in the air before it had fallen, and see the first spring storms.
-I stood wild eyed before bolts of lightening and watched dandelion heads bend under the weight of the rain.
+I stood wild eyes before bolts of lightening and watched dandelion heads bend under the weight of rain.